orgmycology/vojhreport/report/whereweregoing.md

 - Facilitate a conversation which seeks to define the bounds of what  JupyterHub is, should be and should **not** be.
 - Conduct a SWOT analysis to both introspect on the project and look at how its landscape has evolved.

-## **2\.
-Recognizing JupyterHub as a Model Subproject: Be Intentional about JupyterHub’s Relationship to the Broader Jupyter Ecosystem** {#2.-recognizing-jupyterhub-as-a-model-subproject:-be-intentional-about-jupyterhub’s-relationship-to-the-broader-jupyter-ecosystem}
+## 2\.
+Recognizing JupyterHub as a Model Subproject: Be Intentional about JupyterHub’s Relationship to the Broader Jupyter Ecosystem

 JupyterHub as a sub project of Project Jupyter acts as a lynchpin for bringing Jupyter environments to hundreds of thousands of learners, researchers, and scientists worldwide.
 The project provides the necessary “glue” that makes it possible to run Jupyter kernels, Jupyter Notebooks, JupyterLabs and other environments within cloud and container environments.
 Under many layers of abstractions, JupyterHub enables users to simply log in and be presented with a prepared environment for their learning or data exploration without the common frustrations experienced by users of other tools.